teichmaa/chaos-ultra/README.md

  * param colorPalette: use `-DcolorPalette={filePath}` java argument to load a color palette from custom location.
 Default location is `palette.png`.
 If you don't specify the parameter, palette is searched in the default location.
 If no palette is found, a software-default palette is used.

  * param cudaKernelsDir: use `-DcudaKernelsDir={dirRelPath}` java argument to specify where your compiled cuda modules (.ptx files) are stored.
 Default is `cudaKernels`.
 If you don't specify this argument, the default value is used and a warning is given.

+ * param renderingLogging: use `-DcudaKernelsDir=true` to enable logging of rendering information, for example frame render time.
+Default value is `false`.
+Note: The logs are printed in a blocking manner, after every frame, and thus enabling the logging may introduce performance overhead.

 ## Author